10 Snakes Which Are Easy To Feed In Captivity

 Calabaria reinhardtii, calabar burrowing python

 One of the world’s most unusual snakes.
 Calabar burrowing pythons have extremely thick skin, consisting of densely interwoven fibres which give them an impenetrable hide equivalent to a rhino’s.
-They lay just 1 to 5 massive eggs, and are actually a boa, yet are an evolutionary anomaly whose relationship to other boas is still mysterious.
-They look plain weird too.
+They lay just 1 to 5 massive eggs, and have a narrow head with virtually no neck.
+This species is actually a boa, yet is an evolutionary anomaly whose relationship to other boas remains mysterious.

 You might think that such an anomaly would be a nightmare to feed, but Calabar burrowing pythons swallow up fuzzy mice as happily as the average corn snake.
 In fact, their thick skin is theorised to be an armour against gnawing rodents.